-The pressure from our body’s weight being carried over a relatively small base of support can become too much to handle at times.
-There are several sensitive areas in our feet like nerves and ligaments.
+Foot and ankle pain happens for many reasons.
 Nerves may become compressed, ligaments tear, and bursa become inflamed.
 Then there are tendons that over stretch, fascia that gets irritated, and joints can rub the wrong way.
+Some causes of foot pain include:

 - Bad fitting footwear